RELabUU/concept-suggestor/README.md

 ## Install
 1. Navigate to the root directory of the project.
 It should contain `requirements.txt`.
 2. Open an elevated command prompt.
+    - If you want to use a virtual environment to install packages in, activate that now.
 3. Run `pip install -r requirements1.txt`.
 4. Run `pip install -r requirements2.txt`.
 5. Run `python -m spacy download en_core_web_md`.